Jhgomez/redes2/Commands.md

 * **Select a range**: We configuring interfaces we can use the word range to configure a range of interfaces, for exampe **interface range fastethernet 0/x-y**

+* **Configure stp mode**: Spannig tree protocol helps our network stay bucle free meaning it helps the network find the best route to a node of the network, cisco switches has STP(PVST) configured by default wich is slower than RSTP(RPVST). in configuration mode run **spannig-tree mode pvst|rapid-pvst**

 note that some of the configurations done by the previous commands like setting passwords at login and at access to config mode can be automated using a manager that will deoploy these configurations through an image

 * **More commands to configure a trunk connections in a port(s)**: **interface fastethernet [port#]**, **switchport mode trunk**, **switchport trunk allowed vlan [all/vlan#]**